Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 ## The Architecture components
 - Static Web App: Blaze UI Application for lookup and translating the codes
 - API Management service (APIM): The call from the UI (Static Web Apps) hits the APIM and diverts the call as per the request to terminology server and FHIR service.
-  - Terminology server : Contains the Terminology server codes
+  - Terminology server : It contains terminology server codes
-  - AHDS FHIR service : Contains the FHIR Data
+  - AHDS FHIR service : It contains the FHIR Data

 ## Prerequisites